 Get to Know Them

 Every relationship starts with a getting-to-know-you phase and a friendship with your child does, too.
-Get to know them as individuals—not just Daddy’s little girl or boy—, know their interests, hobbies and favorite things.
+Get to know them as individuals—not just Daddy’s little girl or boy—, understand their interests, hobbies, and favorite things.
 Know who their friends are, how they’re doing in school and their goals.
 The more you know about them, the easier it is to find common ground.

 Spend Time Together

 An essential part of maintaining a friendship with your child is spending quality time together and staying connected.
 Show your child you’re interested in their lives and be an active part of it.
 Support their extracurricular interests: cheer them on at sporting events or musical events and be there to congratulate them at award ceremonies.
 Eating together regularly will give your family time to talk about your days and stay connected.
 Trips to the park, going to the movies or going out for ice cream can be bribes, but they can also be excellent ways to spend quality time together.
 Set aside some time in your day or week to spend with your child and make it something you’ll both look forward to.

 The relationship you have with others sets the tempo for your relationship with your child as well as the relationship your child has with others.
 Whether they’ll admit it or not, your child looks up to you, and they tend to emulate your actions and practices.
 Be a good role model and remember the golden rule.
 Treat the people in your life the way you would want and expect your child to treat the ones in theirs.